In 1929, Joseph F. Cullman Jr. and Howard S. Cullman, of Cullman

 Howard S. Cullman was a director of the Bankers Trust Co. from 1951 to 1954, and again from 1956 until at least 1964.
 Cullman told Paul M. Hahn, President of the American Tobacco Company, about a phone call he received from Simon Flexner's nephew, James Flexner.
 Cullman said Flexner said that he was "outraged at the connotation of the mousetrap we have been put in in what he calls the fictitious relation of skin cancer via painting the backs of mice," and "thinks scientifically reputable men should knock down the hoax of the connotation and its implications that have been given wide publicity in the Reader's Digest, Time and Life."
 (Cullman to Hahn, Jan.
 7, 1954.)

-New York Heart Association 1958 Annual Report / tobacco documentCullman met several times with President Eisenhower between 1953 and
+New York Heart Association 1958 Annual Report / UCSF (pdf, 7 pp)Cullman met several times with President Eisenhower between

 1956, including "DDE Diary Oct.-Dec.
 1953 [National Security